microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 Depending on the security check, there will be alternate views and recommendations.
 For this security check, you can select the **Approve as Baseline** button at the top of the details page.

+You can now re-scan your logical server to confirm that you are now passing **VA2065**.

 ![](../graphics/vabaseline.png)

 You can then optionally complete another scan and confirm that VA2065 is now showing up as a **Passed** security check.